hieuvp/learning-kubernetes/kubernetes-debugging/README.md

 some-app-debug   1/2     NotReady   0          5m2s
 ```

-New debug pod has 2 containers in comparison
+The new debug pod has 2 containers in comparison
 to the original one as it also includes the ephemeral container.

 <br />